OpFlow-dev/OpFlow/doc/00_Overview/overview.rst

 Currently, OpFlow is in its very early stage of development.
 It currently supports finite difference method (FDM) on Cartesian grid.
-It uses CPU as the backend target and uses OpenMP for parallelization.
-We plan to support the CPU clusters backend by MPI in the near future.
+It uses CPU as the backend target and uses OpenMP & MPI for shared memory and distributed memory parallelization.
+We plan to introduce finer controlled thread models, as long as explicit vectorization for better performance.
+Flux and inner product semantics for finite volume method (FVM) and finite element method (FEM) are postponed to the later future.

 The source code is available under the MPL v2.0 license at https://github.com/OpFlow-dev/OpFlow.